webmad-shared/deploy-to-heroku-react-instructions/README.md

-# Deploy to Heroku: React instructions
+# Deploy to Heroku of a React based project

 The purpose of this document is to explain how to deploy the MERN application you have created for your third project to Heroku.